 WHILE THE KIDS ARE AWAY THE FIRE PROTECTION MUST STAY

-- The purpose is primarily educational, even though the children who attend such schools are of preschool age.
+- The purpose of the building is primarily educational, even though the children who attend such schools are of preschool age

 WHAT REQUIREMENTS ARE INCLUDED FOR EDUCATIONAL FACILITIES?

 There are various requirements when it comes to fire protection for educational facilities.
 But what are they?
 Let’s discuss.

 Determining your code requirements for your specific facility starts with the capacity of your building.

 According to NFPA 101, the capacity of a building is assessed by calculating the occupant load of the space, which means how large the area needs to be based on the total number of people in the facility.
 To remain compliant with the occupant load required, you need to plan for at least 20 square feet per person.

 The NFPA 101 code provides information on where and how students can be located in your building.
 For example, younger children must be located closer to the ground floor to make evacuation easier and more efficient.
 Classrooms for preschool, kindergarten, and first grade must be on the level of exit discharge.